Office: South Street Landing, 3rd floor

 Memo items do not disburse to a student’s account until the student takes action to expedite payment, or resolve the issue delaying payment.
 Approved private student loans and installment payment plan commitments will appear as memo credits on the student’s account.

 Outside scholarships known to the Office of Financial Aid can be posted as a memo credit on the student account, in advance of payment.
-Students should contact the Office of Financial Aid to report the resource so it can be properly posted as a memo credit on the bill.
+Students should contact the GS_Financial_Aid@brown.edu to report the resource so it can be properly posted as a memo credit on the bill.
 Students who require an invoice to a sponsor for payment of their tuition and fees should contact the Bursar’s Office for information and instructions.

 The Student Account Statement

 Students are billed on a semester basis (with Health Insurance Fees billed in semester I).
 Payment for the fall semester is due August 1, and payment for the spring semester is due January 1.
 The student account statement lists the student account activity for the current semester and itemizes all charges and/or credits submitted by University departments.
-Subsequent monthly statements identify the previous balance outstanding and itemize charges and/or credits applied during the current statement period.
-Anticipated funding is represented by “authorized” or “memo” credits.
+Students will receive an email notice when a new transaction is posted to the students account with instructions of the payment date.
 These items, such as loans, scholarships, or Brown funding, represent expected student aid not yet received but is allowed to reduce the student account balance due.

 Electronic billing (E-Bill) is Brown University’s official method of billing.
 No paper statement will be sent.
 The student account statement for semester I is produced in late June, and for semester II is produced in mid-November.
 A link to the current billing statement will be sent to the student’s official Brown email address on each bill date.
 Students may also add alternative email addresses to have this information sent (i.e. their personal Yahoo account).
 From the E-Bill and Payment website, you may: